Austin Butler: 2005–2018: Career beginnings

+2019–present: Breakthrough and stardom

-In 2019, he appeared in the Quentin Tarantino film Once Upon a Time in Hollywood as a fictional version of Manson Family member Tex Watson.
+In 2019, Butler appeared in the Quentin Tarantino film Once Upon a Time in Hollywood as a fictional version of Manson Family member Tex Watson.
 Though he had limited screen time, his performance has been described as "intense" and "brooding".
-In that same year, Butler was cast as Elvis Presley in Elvis, a biographical film about the singer directed by Baz Luhrmann.
-The film premiered at the 2022 Cannes Film Festival, where the film received a twelve-minute standing ovation from the audience, the longest at the year's festival.
+He received numerous nominations as a member of the film's ensemble cast.
+In that same year, Butler was cast as Elvis Presley in the biopic Elvis, directed by Baz Luhrmann.
+The film premiered at the 2022 Cannes Film Festival.
 Butler's performance received critical acclaim, as well as praise from the Presley family.
 He described the part as "the most intimidating thing I've ever done.
 I honestly didn't sleep for about two years."
+The role earned him several nominations for Best Actor awards, including the Academy Award, BAFTA, Critics' Choice, Golden Globe and SAG Awards, winning the BAFTA and Golden Globe.
 Butler hosted an episode of Saturday Night Live later that year.

-Butler will next star in the war drama miniseries Masters of the Air.
-He will then play Feyd-Rautha in the science fiction epic Dune: Part Two and will star alongside Tom Hardy and Jodie Comer in Jeff Nichols’s The Bikeriders.
+In June 2023, Butler was invited to join the Academy of Motion Picture Arts and Sciences as an actor.
+The 50th Telluride Film Festival marked the premiere of Jeff Nichols's 1960s-set drama The Bikeriders, in which he played a member of a motorcycle club.
+The following year, he portrayed Gale Cleven in the war drama miniseries Masters of the Air.
+He next played the villainous Feyd-Rautha in Denis Villeneuve's science fiction epic Dune: Part Two (2024).
+Butler received praise for his commitment to the role, physical transformation, and complex character work.

+Butler next starred in Ari Aster's Western film Eddington, alongside Joaquin Phoenix, Emma Stone and Pedro Pascal, and in Darren Aronofsky's crime thriller Caught Stealing as Hank Thompson, alongside Zoë Kravitz, Regina King, and Bad Bunny.
+In May 2025, It was announced that Butler would be joining Jeremy Allen White in A24’s Henry Dunham Crime Pic Enemies.

 Personal life

 Butler enjoys creating and recording music.
 He taught himself to play guitar at the age of thirteen and piano at sixteen.

-He was in a relationship with actress Vanessa Hudgens from 2011 to 2019.
-Since late 2021, Butler has been in a relationship with model Kaia Gerber.

-In 2014, Butler's mother died of duodenal cancer.
+In 2014, his mother died of duodenal cancer, which briefly made him consider retiring.
+From 2011 to 2019, Butler dated actress Vanessa Hudgens.
+In December 2021, he began dating actress and model Kaia Gerber.
+They broke up at the end of 2024.